The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 I'm going to do these in reverse order here, P.J., because Mike's going to answer the first question on GST, maybe with a little bit from Corrine on that.

 Let me talk about legacy startup.
-What we do know there, and I think it's public information, is that they are starting out making standard-grade potash, which will be shipped through their port in Port Moody or whatever in Vancouver basically.
-So all their early production is going to go to the international market because they do not have granulation capacity yet built.
+What we do know there, and I think it's public information, is that they are starting out making standard-grade potash, which will be shipped through their port in Port Moody or whatever in Vancouver ,basically.
+So all their early production is going to go to the international market, because they do not have granulation capacity yet built.
 Next year they will start building granulation capacity.
 And you may be aware, they have a deal with Koch Industries to sell some 400,000 tonnes in the domestic market.

 So we would expect that they will have a presence in the domestic market sometime next year, and I assume they will have a presence in the industrial market.
 But a good chunk of it will be sent internationally, and they've said publicly, some of it will be to offset production declines in some of their German operations.
 But again, those are more for K+S to answer than us.
 Mike, do you just want to talk a little bit about the GST and the impact on demand in India?